Domestic USA Free Shipping on Retail Orders over $120

 Maintaining and preserving landrace genetics is of great importance, as they represent a crucial genetic reservoir for the cannabis plant’s future.
 However, it is essential to approach their cultivation and breeding with care, considering factors such as sustainability, biodiversity, and the preservation of indigenous cultures and practices.

-1. Girl Scout Cookies: This hybrid strain traces its heritage back to the Durban Poison landrace strain from South Africa, known for its uplifting effects and sweet, earthy flavors.
+1. Girl Scout Cookies: This hybrid strain comes from the Durban Poison landrace of South Africa.
+It is known for uplifting effects and sweet, earthy flavors.

-2. Northern Lights: This indica-dominant strain is believed to have Afghani landrace genetics.
-It’s renowned for its potent relaxing effects, sweet and spicy aroma, and dense, resinous buds.
+2. Northern Lights: This indica-dominant strain has Afghani landrace genetics.
+It offers potent relaxing effects, a sweet and spicy aroma, and dense, resinous buds.

-3. Skunk #1: Skunk #1 is a classic hybrid strain that incorporates Afghani, Colombian, and Mexican landrace genetics.
-It is famous for its pungent, skunky aroma, uplifting effects, and robust growth.
+3. Skunk #1: Skunk #1 is a classic hybrid with Afghani, Colombian, and Mexican landrace genetics.
+It is known for its skunky aroma, uplifting effects, and strong growth.

-4. Haze: Haze is a legendary sativa-dominant strain originating from Colombia, Mexico, Thailand, and South India landrace genetics.
-It’s known for its energetic, cerebral effects and its unique spicy, citrusy flavor profile.
+4. Haze: Haze is a legendary sativa-dominant strain from landrace genetics in Colombia, Mexico, Thailand, and South India.
+It features energetic, cerebral effects and a unique spicy, citrusy flavor profile.

-5. Blueberry: This indica-dominant strain is believed to have landrace genetics from Afghanistan, Thailand, and Mexico.
-It’s cherished for its sweet, fruity aroma resembling fresh blueberries and its deeply relaxing effects.
+5. Blueberry: This indica-dominant strain likely has landrace genetics from Afghanistan, Thailand, and Mexico.
+People love its sweet, fruity aroma like fresh blueberries and its relaxing effects.

-6. Sour Diesel: Sour Diesel is a popular sativa-dominant strain with genetics that are thought to include landrace strains from an unnamed sativa parent, possibly from Mexico, and Chemdawg.
-It’s highly regarded for its potent, uplifting effects and its distinct diesel fuel aroma.
+6. Sour Diesel: Sour Diesel is a popular sativa-dominant strain.
+Its genetics likely include landrace strains from an unnamed sativa parent, possibly Mexican, along with Chemdawg.
+It’s well-known for its potent, uplifting effects and distinct diesel fuel aroma.

-7. OG Kush: OG Kush is a well-known hybrid strain with uncertain origins, but it is believed to have landrace genetics from the Hindu Kush region.
-It’s highly regarded for its potent effects, earthy pine aroma, and euphoric, relaxing properties.
+7. OG Kush: OG Kush is a well-known hybrid strain with uncertain origins, likely from Hindu Kush landrace genetics.
+Many people appreciate its strong effects, earthy aroma, and relaxing qualities.

 8. Jack Herer: Jack Herer is a sativa-dominant strain that pays homage to the renowned cannabis activist and author.
-Its genetics are thought to incorporate landrace strains from Haze, Northern Lights, and Shiva Skunk.
-It offers energizing effects, a spicy, piney aroma, and a complex flavor profile.
+People believe its genetics include landrace strains from Haze, Northern Lights, and Shiva Skunk.
+It offers energizing effects, a spicy aroma, and a rich flavor.

 9. Super Silver Haze: This sativa-dominant strain is a cross between Skunk, Northern Lights, and Haze landrace genetics.
-It’s celebrated for its uplifting, cerebral effects, as well as its skunky, citrusy flavor.
+People celebrate its uplifting, cerebral effects and skunky, citrusy flavor.

 10. White Widow: White Widow is a popular hybrid strain that blends landrace strains from Brazil and South India.
-It’s known for its potent, balanced effects, resinous buds, and its earthy, woody flavor with hints of spice.
+People recognize it for its balanced effects, resinous buds, and earthy, woody flavor with spice.

 These cultivars represent just a fraction of the many modern strains with landrace parentage, demonstrating the ongoing influence of historic cannabis genetics in today’s cannabis landscape.